 “I barely touched her!”

-But somehow gossip columnist Hedda Hopper was led to believe, and write in her column, that Bette’s…accidental…kick to Joan:
+But somehow gossip columnist Hedda Hopper was led to believe, and write in her column, that one of Bette’s “accidental” kicks to Joan:

 “Raised a fair lump on Joan’s head.”

 It wasn’t just Bette who dished out the physical punishment.
-Joan had her opportunity to make Bette suffer during the scene where Jane pulls the crippled Blanche from her bed and down the hall.
+Joan had her own opportunity to make Bette suffer in the scene where Jane pulls the crippled Blanche from her bed and down the hall.

-Joan decided that the day the scene was shot would be a good time to wear a lead-lined weight lifting belt to the set.
+Joan decided that the day this scene was shot would be a good time to wear a lead-lined weight lifting belt to work.

 And she did.

-When the scene finished filming, Bette’s back was so destroyed from lifting Joan that she screamed bloody murder.
+When the scene finished filming, Bette’s back was so destroyed from lifting the dead weight Joan that she screamed bloody murder.

 The Hollywood Hills in Whatever Happened to Baby Jane

-But this proved problematic for Bette in the final scenes of Baby Jane?, when Blanche is laying on her back in the sand, and Jane is hovering above her.
-Bette took issue with the falsies size–which seemed to defy gravity–that Joan chose to wear for the scene.
+This became problematic for Bette in the final scenes of Baby Jane?, when Blanche lies on her back in the sand, and Jane hovers above her.
+Bette took issue with the size of falsies that Joan selected to wear that day.
+They seemed to defy gravity.
 As Bette complained: